 I have been selling on Amazon since 2008 when I was a freshman in college.
 In September of 2013 I quit my full time job as an accountant to pursue making a full time income selling on Amazon, and have been running my own business ever since.
 During this time I have learned many things that have helped my business succeed.
 In both 2015 and 2016 my business did well over $1 Million dollars in sales each year on Amazon alone.
 It’s been a ton of fun, and it’s exciting to see sales continue to grow.

-My business didn’t start off at this level, and my goal with sharing that is to give you an idea of the potential.
+I didn’t start selling on Amazon at this level.
+My goal with sharing that is to give you an idea of the potential.
 In October of 2013, my first month selling on Amazon full-time, I did about $3,000 in sales.
-You can read the full results post for that month HERE, but my point is to show that this started off on a very small scale.
+You can read the full results post for that month HERE, but my point is to show that you can start selling on Amazon at a small scale.
 If you read through some of the monthly financial results posts after that you can see the progression of my business.

 With that brief intro, let’s get into what it takes to sell on Amazon.

-I will first provide an overview of what it means to sell on Amazon.
+I will first provide an overview of how selling on Amazon works.
 Amazon is the largest online retailer in the world, and you can have products you sell listed for sale on Amazon.
 In return for some fees that you pay to Amazon, your items can be displayed to millions of customers.
 We will get into what products to sell later in this post.
 For now, let’s take a look at what it looks like when you have an item for sale that you are selling on Amazon.
 Note: Click on the image to enlarge for a better view.

 - The arrow and underlined name in the center of the screenshot is a “3rd Party Seller” on Amazon.
 (Note: if you start selling on Amazon, you will also be classified as a 3rd party seller.)
 They are in what is known as the “Buy Box.”
 What this means is that when a buyer clicks the “add to cart” button” it will be this sellers item that is added to the cart to purchase.
 In this case the seller in the Buy Box is ROLANDA.